Preserving fertility until the decision to have children is made is possible with the egg freezing procedure.

 Understanding the Concept of Egg Freezing

-Why Freeze Your Eggs?
+Why Freeze Eggs?

-Family Planning | Egg freezing allows women to plan for pregnancy.
-This way, they keep the option of motherhood open until they decide the right time. |
+| Family planning | Egg freezing allows women to plan a pregnancy.
+In this way, they keep the option open to motherhood, until the moment they decide to do so. |

-Professional Career | Many women choose to advance their professional careers before starting a family.
-Freezing their eggs becomes an option to postpone motherhood without worrying about the decline in fertility over time. |
+| Professional career | Many women choose to grow professionally before starting a family.
+Freezing their eggs becomes an option to postpone motherhood without worrying about the decrease in fertility over time. |

-Medical Conditions | Egg freezing can be a decision made for medical reasons: When undergoing medical treatments that may affect fertility, such as chemotherapy or radiation therapy.
-Due to the presence of non-malignant diseases, the treatments for which may harm ovarian germ cells.
-Due to disorders or conditions associated with a decrease in germ cell reserve, such as the risk of ovarian failure or advanced age, etc. |
+| Medical conditions | Egg freezing is a decision that can be adopted for medical reasons: – Before undergoing medical treatments that may affect fertility, such as chemotherapy or radiation therapy. – Due to the presence of non-malignant diseases, whose treatments can injure ovarian germ cells. – Due to disorders or conditions associated with a decrease in the reserve of germ cells, such as the risk of ovarian failure or advanced age, etc. |

-Personal Factors | Waiting for the right partner or achieving personal goals before having children is another reason to consider egg freezing. |
+| Personal factors | Waiting for the right partner or achieving personal goals before having children is another reason to decide on egg freezing. |

-Reproductive Health | Due to a family history of early menopause or reproductive issues. |
+| Reproductive health | Given a family history of early menopause or reproductive problems. |

 Success Rate in Future Treatments

-Higher Quality Eggs
+Better Quality Eggs

-Is there an ideal age to freeze eggs?
+Is there an Ideal Age to Freeze Eggs?

 The Egg Freezing Process